spergmoment/js-essentials/tutorials/types/Working with Numbers.md

 ```js
 Number
 ```
-This, as well as info on Infinity, is all covered in my "NaN and Infinity" docs.
+This, as well as info on Infinity, is all covered in my [NaN and Infinity docs.](https://github.com/spergmoment/js-essentials/blob/master/demonstrations-old/NaN%20and%20Infinity.js)